 Seed: Mature fruit is a reddish-brown ovate achene with a glossy surface, the style base deciduous.
 Each is about 1.2 - 1.4 mm long by 1 mm wide.
 Florets are wind pollinated.
 Seeds require 60 days of cold stratification for germination; they are so small and need light for germination that they must be surface sown.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
-The species, vulpinoidea,' is from the Latin base word for fox and refers to the crowded spike clusters of the inflorescence resembling a fox tail.
+The species, vulpinoidea, is from the Latin base word for fox and refers to the crowded spike clusters of the inflorescence resembling a fox tail.
 The author name for the plant classification - ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
-His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously and containing the description of this species).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva.

 Comparisons: Brown Fox Sedge is a member of the sedges in the Section Multiflorae, and has the distinguishing characteristics of V-shaped leaf blades when young, loosely clump-forming, sometimes with long rhizomatous roots, stem bases usually brown, paniculate type inflorescences with multiple condensed spikes - usually more than 15, spikes usually androgynous with lower spikes sometimes pistillate only, 2 stigmas per floret, pistillate scales yellow or brown, perigynia ascending to eventually spreading, spongy tissue at their base, achenes smaller than perigynia bodies.